 Way back in the mists of time of 2001, my company @PowerDNS@ wasn’t doing too well1, and I suddenly developed an overwhelming interest in… well, anything else.

 I decided to read up on human metabolism, and as I did so, I saw a lot of stuff about genes and bacteria.
-And to my horror, I found that I was a bit hazy on what genes, genomes, chromosomes, bacteria and viruses were precisely.
+To my horror, I found that I was a bit hazy on what genes, genomes, chromosomes, bacteria and viruses were precisely.

 As we head into this book, there is a pretty good chance you too may not have these things on your radar as well as you’d like.
 So let’s briefly revisit the past 4 billion2 years of life to get us up to speed.

 We’ve been studying life probably for as long as humans have been around.
 We have a very strong desire to understand things and categorize them.
-In previous millennia, the study of life focused on what was available: appearances and behaviour of organisms.
+In previous millennia, the study of life focused on what was available: appearances and behavior of organisms.

 This only works because every living thing on earth runs on DNA.
 We do not know of a single exception.
 This is remarkable, because as best as we can tell, life has been around for over 4 billion years, and in all that time, nature has kept near total compatibility.

 If you’ve ever tried to get some data from a 20 year old computer, you know how stunning an achievement this is.

 The DNA molecule

-The DNA molecule is hidden in the very core of life hides the DNA molecule.
+The DNA molecule is hidden in the very core of life.
 I still find this hard to grasp, but life stores data in actual single molecules.
 Know that a whole bacterium typically contains 750 kilobytes of DNA, stored in a single (long) molecule that winds its way through the micrometer sized cell.
 Human DNA is stored in 46 molecules, and weighs in at around 750 megabytes.